 Kenneth Frierson: kfrierson@ruthmott.org Elizabeth Jordan: ejordan@ruthmott.org Sarah Sullivan: ssullivan@ruthmott.org Raquel R. Robinson: rrobinson@ruthmott.org

 What to include in your grant proposal

 The Ruth Mott Foundation uses an online portal to accept grant applications.
-Please email or call a program officer to request a link and login credentials to access the portal.
 Below is a checklist of information that is required for all proposals.

-Proposal Checklist:
+Proposal Checklist - New Applicants: